21-niresh-21/Frama-C/README.md

 # Frama-C
-A few example programs to see the frama-c working.
+Basic stuff like installing and example programs of Frama-c.